Cardinal Meadowhawk

 Key Features

-- Vibrant cardinal-red body in mature males
+- Vibrant red body and face in mature males

 When You’ll See Them